Šumperk: Sport

-The town's ice hockey club Draci Šumperk plays in the 1st Czech Republic Hockey League (second tier of the Czech ice hockey system).
+The town's ice hockey club Draci Šumperk plays in the third tier of the Czech ice hockey system, being relegated in the 2022/2023 season.

 FK Šumperk is the town's football club, playing in the fourth tier of the Czech football system.

 Sights

 In the second half of the 19th century and first half of the 20th century, many architectural gems were created in the town, first especially in the Neoclassical and Neorenaissance styles, later in the Functionalist style.
 Notable is the town hall which is a landmark of the town centre.
 It was built in the Saxon Neo-Renaissance style in 1909–1911, and replaced an old Gothic town hall first mentioned in 1475.

 Pavlínin dvůr is a former manor house, rebuilt into a Neorenaissance residence in 1876.
 Today the building serves as the regional museum.
 It is located in a large town park Sady 1. května, which was created from the ornamental garden of the residence.
 Other significant buildings are the library that was built in 1893–1894 and rebuilt in 1928, Neoclassical former German grammar school from 1897, or the Neo-romantic theatre building from 1901 to 1902.

 Valuable functionalistic buildings include Hotel Grand built in 1931–1932 and Ottokar Katzer's house from 1930.

 The former Church of the Annunciation is a remnant of Dominican monastery, which was abolished in 1784.
 After the fire in 1784 it was rebuilt in the Baroque style.
 Today this valuable historic monument serves cultural and social purposes.
 The monastery building serves as the seat of a secondary medical school.

 Geschader's House, today known as House of the European Meeting, is one of the oldest houses in Šumperk.
 In its Gothic cellar is permanent exhibition on witch trials.

 Other sights in Šumperk include Church of Saint John the Baptist, Church of Saint Barbara, and fragments of the town walls.